Lynne Muthoni Wanyeki

-Lynne Muthoni Wanyeki (born 1972) is a Kenyan political scientist, human rights activist, journalist, and the current Regional Director of Open Society Foundation's Africa Regional Office.
+Lynne Mūthoni Wanyeki (born 1972) is a Kenyan political scientist, human rights activist, journalist, and the current Regional Director of Open Society Foundation's Africa Regional Office.
 Wanyeki is the former Regional Director of Amnesty International's Regional Office for East Africa, the Horn, and the Great Lakes.
 She is also the former Executive Director of the Kenya Human Rights Commission and the African Women's Development and Communication Network (FEMNET).

 Early life and education

 Wanyeki was born in 1972 to a Canadian mother and Kenyan (Kikuyu) father, and grew up in Kenya.
 Her father died in 1991.

 She holds a BA in Political Science (international relations) and French (literature) from the University of New Brunswick and Simon Fraser University respectively.
 Wanyeki also holds an MPA (cum laude) in public affairs from L’Institut d’études politiques in Paris and is currently pursuing her doctoral studies in the Department of Politics and International Studies at the School of Oriental and African Studies (SOAS).
 Wanyeki's PhD thesis at SOAS is titled "‘African solutions for African problems’: the question of member states’ compliance with the African Union using Kenya as a case study."